Showing posts with label Amusement Arcades. Show all posts

 Inside the Crystal Dome

 At that time the Cyberdrome Crystal Maze was the closest you could get to playing the real Crystal Maze.
 Now you can play The Crystal Maze LIVE Experience in London and Manchester.
-We Manchester venue is so close, we really ought to get a team together for a game there.
+The Manchester venue is so close, we really ought to get a team together for a game there.

 Photos of The Cyberdrome Crystal Maze in Tenby